-- 5.16 In addition to the proposed allocation on Land North of Hinckley Road, Kirby Muxloe, it is anticipated that an additional 165 houses will need to be provided within and adjacent to the PUA to meet the residual housing requirements.
+- 6.17 In addition to the proposed allocation on Land North of Hinckley Road, Kirby Muxloe, it is anticipated that an additional 128 houses will need to be provided within and adjacent to the PUA to meet the residual housing requirements.

-- 5.17 Four smaller sites are identified as potential allocations in the Delivery DPD at: Land rear of Gynsills Lane, Glenfield; Land at Grange Farm, Leicester Forest East; Land at Webb Close, Leicester Forest East; and Land at Ratby Lane / Desford Road, Kirby Muxloe.
+- 6.18 Three smaller sites are identified as potential allocations in the Delivery DPD at: Land at Grange Farm, Leicester Forest East; Land at Webb Close, Leicester Forest East; and Land at Ratby Lane / Desford Road, Kirby Muxloe.
 These sites are too small to provide any significant infrastructure on-site, but will need to make financial contributions to mitigate their individual and cumulative impacts.

-- 5.18 Unless there is a demonstrable surplus of capacity, the Council will seek financial contributions towards necessary infrastructure from these sites.
+- 6.19 Unless there is a demonstrable surplus of capacity, the Council will seek financial contributions towards necessary infrastructure from these sites.
 In most cases contributions towards the following infrastructure will be sought:

 - Education (primary and secondary)

 - Health care (primary care)

 - Play and open space / Green Infrastructure provision and / or maintenance

 - Transport improvements

 - Police

 - Civic waste

 - Green Travel Packs

 - Libraries

-- 5.19 This list is not exhaustive but outlines the key areas where infrastructure will be sought.
+- 6.20 This list is not exhaustive but outlines the key areas where infrastructure will be sought.
 Affordable housing will also be required on-site on qualifying sites (15 or more houses) in accordance with Policy CS7 of the adopted Core Strategy.
 Other infrastructure requirements might emerge as a result of ongoing discussions.

-- 5.20 The costs identified in this IDP are a snapshot in time.
+- 6.21 The costs identified in this IDP are a snapshot in time.
 The capacity of some forms of infrastructure will change during the plan period up to 2029 (particularly schools and health care facilities).
 The quantity and destination of financial contributions sought are normally based on the available capacity at the time of a submitted planning application.

-Contributions required are likely to be updated at regular intervals to reflect changes in the cost of provision.

-5.21 In many cases, it is likely that transport improvements will be required in order to accommodate proposed levels of growth.
+Contributions required are likely to be updated at regular intervals to reflect changes in the cost of provision. - 6.22 In many cases, it is likely that transport improvements will be required in order to accommodate proposed levels of growth.
 Where they are known, the financial cost towards infrastructure associated with each of the individual site options has been identified.
 In order to avoid duplication, the table below groups all of the small sites in terms of their expected contributions.